testing-library/jest-native/README.md

 #### 2. Use `declarations.d.ts` file

-Create `declarations.d.ts` file at the root level of your project, if it does not exist already.
+Alternatively, create `declarations.d.ts` file at the root level of your project, if it does not exist already.

 Add following line at the top of your `declarations.d.ts`: